This is how FaMe-Net works

 Data from after-hours GP care

-During after office-hours, general practice emergency care is provided by a GP medical post.
-All encounters (physical consultation, telephone consultation, home visit) with this medical post are included in the patient’s electronic medical record.
-The FaMe-Net GPs add the codes of the RFE, diagnosis, performed interventions, measurements and medication for the out-of-hours encounters.
+General practice emergency care after office hours is provided by a GP medical post.
+All encounters (physical consultation, telephone consultation, home visit) with this GP post are reported to the GP and recorded in the patient’s electronic medical record.
+FaMe-Net GPs add the codes for diagnosis, RFE, measurements, interventions performed and medication prescribed during out-of-hours encounters to the patient record.

 Personal and contextual characteristics of the patient